Loading Events

 Presenter Bio:

 Dr. Lori Mastrogiacomo is an adjunct professor at Endicott College and founding director at Gold Coast Children’s Center in Darien, CT.
-She is a Board Certified Behavior Analyst, and a Licensed Behavior Analyst in CT and NY.
+She is a Board Certified Behavior Analyst – Doctoral, and a Licensed Behavior Analyst in CT and NY.
 She has been named an Advisor of the Cambridge Center for Behavioral Studies.
 Dr. Mastrogiacomo has worked with children, adolescents, and adults with autism and behavioral challenges in home, school and community settings since 1995.
 She is a Past President of the New Jersey Association for Behavior Analysis (NJABA), and a Past President of the Autism SIG of the Association for Behavior Analysis International (ABAI).
 Dr. Mastrogiacomo has published her research in peer-reviewed journals and presented at numerous national and international conferences.
 Her thesis research addressed teaching pediatric medical residents to identify early signs of autism, and her doctoral dissertation research focused on increasing early social and language skills in infants.
 Other research interests include effective inclusion of individuals with developmental disabilities in school and community settings, effective collaboration across disciplines, parent training, and compassionate care.

 Continuing Education Opportunities